China Scholarship Council

 The University of St Andrews has a collaborative agreement with the China Scholarship Council to develop research collaborations between the UK and Chinese universities and research institutions.

-Funding is available through the China Scholarship Council – University of St Andrews Scholarships (PhD programmes) to full and visiting PhD students who have been offered a place to study a PhD at the University of St Andrews, and priority will be given to study within the following areas:
+Funding is available through the China Scholarship Council – University of St Andrews Scholarships (PhD programmes) to full and visiting PhD students who have been offered a place to study a PhD at the University of St Andrews.

-More information about the scholarships can be found in the CSC Scholarship leaflet 2020 (PDF) .
+More information about the scholarships can be found in the csc_flyer_2022 (PDF) .